marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 ### 5. The user can also choose to log the events associated with vehicles or not using:
 	flags.DEFINE_boolean('log_vehicle', False, "whether to log vehicle states").
 The customer-related events are being logged by default.
+These logs can then be parsed to generate plots of the relevant metrics by running:
+	python parse_results.py
+This invokes the plotting functions in tools/log_analyzer.py

 ### 6. There is also multiple variables that are related to the DQN policy as well as the training hyper-parameters such as:
 	MAX_MEMORY_SIZE 	  		# Number of replay memory the dummy_agent uses for training.